melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 }
 ```

-The specific use-case we are referring to arises when we have a Melange value
-such as `{ name = "John"; age = None }`, but we desire the resulting JavaScript
+An example of this use-case would be expecting `{ name = "John"; age = None }`
-object to be `{name: "Carl"}`.

-To address this case, the `@bs.deriving abstract` attribute can prove useful.
+to generate a JavaScript such as `{name: "Carl"}`, where the `age` key doesn't
+appear.

+The `@bs.deriving abstract` attribute exists to solve this problem.
+When
-When applied to a record type, this attribute removes the record type definition
+present in a record type, `@bs.deriving abstract` makes the record definition
-and replaces it with an abstract type.
-Additionally, it generates these
-functions:
+abstract and generates the following functions instead:

 - A constructor function for creating values of the type
 - Getters and setters for accessing the record fields

+`@bs.deriving abstract` effectively models a record-shaped JavaScript object
+exclusively through a set of (generated) functions derived from attribute annotations
+on the OCaml type definition.

 Let’s see an example.
 Considering this Melange code: